samuelpratt/SqlServerDocker/README.md

 ## Passwords

 Yes, these are checked in.
-Yes, this is all running on SA, Yes, I know it's not a good idea IRL.
-No, it doesn't matter in this case, this is for quick knock-around type stuff.
+Yes, this is all running on SA.
+Yes, I know it's not a good idea IRL.
+No, it doesn't matter in this case: this is for quick knock-around type stuff.

 ## Set DB Name